DTTS Privacy Shield Notice

 Deloitte Touche Tohmatsu Services, Inc. (“DTTS”, “we”, “us”, or “our”), a subsidiary of Deloitte Global Services Limited, complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information that is transferred from the European Economic Area (“EEA”) and Switzerland to the United States within the scope of its certification.

-DTTS has certified to the Department of Commerce that it adheres to the Privacy Shield Principles of notice; choice; accountability for onward transfer; security; data integrity and purpose limitation; access; and recourse, enforcement, and liability.
+DTTS has certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles of notice; choice; accountability for onward transfer; security; data integrity and purpose limitation; access; and recourse, enforcement, and liability.
 If there is any conflict between the terms in this Privacy Shield Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.

 To learn more about the Privacy Shield program, and to view DTTS’s certification, please visit the Privacy Shield website.